jetbrains-academy/rustlings-course/Common Programming Concepts/Functions/Intro/task.md

 We can call any function we’ve defined by entering its name followed by a set of parentheses.
 Because `another_function` is defined in the program, it can be called from inside the `main` function.
 Note that we defined `another_function` _after_ the `main` function in the source code; we could have defined it before as well.
 Rust doesn’t care where you define your functions, only that they’re defined somewhere.

-Let’s run the code from listing above to explore functions further.
+Let’s run the code from the example above to explore functions further.
 Place the another_function example in src/main.rs and run it.
 You should see the following output:

 ```text
 $ cargo run